AI

 Automating prior authorization

 AI authorization platforms now automate 50-75% of manual tasks.
-They check health plan policies automatically, pull relevant data from your EHR, complete forms, monitor request status, and even generate appeal letters for denials.
+They check health plan policies automatically, pull relevant data from your EHR, complete forms, monitor request status, and generate appeal letters for denials.
+Some tools automate the entire phone call process for authorization follow-up.

 The platforms work with existing EHR systems using machine learning for intelligent document recommendations and one-click submissions.
-Some tools automate the entire phone call process for authorization follow-up.

 Patient communication and scheduling

+Most small practices also lose significant capacity to scheduling inefficiency.
+Gaps between appointments, inaccurate time estimates, last-minute cancellations, poor slot allocation.
 AI scheduling tools analyze historical patterns to predict accurate appointment durations by type and provider.
-They identify patients likely to no-show and trigger proactive outreach.
+They flag patients likely to no-show and trigger proactive outreach.
 They adjust provider schedules for maximum use while maintaining buffer time for emergencies.

-The scheduling AI also reduces patient wait times and improves satisfaction.
+The result: practices typically add 5-10% more appointments without extending hours.
 Patients get appointments when they need them.
 Providers experience less chaos from overbooking or unexpected gaps.

-Clinical support and implementation
+Clinical support and what to watch

 Modern AI clinical decision support focuses on three areas: evidence-based guideline reminders, drug interaction checking, and preventive care scheduling.
-Research on AI in primary care clinical settings shows these tools improve care quality when properly integrated into workflows.
+Research on AI in primary care settings shows these tools improve care quality when properly integrated into workflows.
+Choose systems that work with your existing EHR without extensive customization, and that provide suggestions rather than mandates - keeping physicians in control of decisions.

-Layer in patient communication next.
-This frees staff time and improves satisfaction scores.
+Documentation automation goes first.
+Immediate, visible impact.
+Physicians feel the difference on day one.
+Layer in patient communication next - this frees staff time and improves satisfaction scores.
 Month two or three, add authorization automation.
 The time savings compound.

 Scheduling and clinical decision support come last.
-These require more workflow adjustment but build on the foundation of the earlier implementations.
+These require more workflow adjustment but build on the foundation of earlier implementations.

 Total implementation timeline: 3-4 months to have all systems operational.
 Total cost: significantly less than hiring one additional full-time employee.
 ROI: often breaks even within six months through a combination of increased capacity, reduced staff overtime, and improved billing accuracy.